 Can you reflect on your collaborations with Mette Sterre?
 Why do you choose to work together?
 How does it enrich your artistic practice?

 I collaborate with people more often but never this literally.
-I think the best part of collaborating is that you add to each others skills and knowledge.
-Together with Mette it works really well.
-We think the same enough to have a dialogue, we also think differently enough to surprise and add something to each others practice.
+I think the best part of collaborating is that you add to each other’s skills and knowledge.
+Together with Mette it works well.
+We think the same enough to have a dialogue, we also think differently enough to surprise and add something to each other practice.

 In Temple Guardians you apply temporary tattoo of Japanese statues to guard an intimate place on your body.
 What do you want to say with this work?

 It’s always difficult especially with visual arts to specify what you want to say through it.
 In art and I think also in life the creation and determination of value is something that I’m very much interested in.
 Maybe it also relates to be a complete atheist, so value and meaning need to come from somewhere.
 It’s not a spiritual quest but I was always very interested in what makes something work, especially in contemporary art.
 What I also find very interesting about performance for example.
 It’s very general to talk about the Asian way of thinking, but when I did ceramics for example, I also did elaborate research on tea ceremonial utensils.
 I’m very interested in other ways of thinking that are not native to me.
 The world is a big place and you should get as much as possible out of it.
 I made the guardians more often.
 The Temple Guardians are very strong and maneristic, their facial features and their muscles are very much exaggerated because they are placed in front of the temple to ward of evil and ignorance.
 Some things are also very fragile, which is not the same as weak.
 Also, for yourself, when you are a young girl, and you’re growing up to be a woman, it’s good to be aware sometimes that some things are worth protecting.
 So also, when you see sex online for example it’s all very hard and very rude and the guardians are just meant to protect yourself.
 It’s always good to be shielded from evil and ignorance.